copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

 # Enable HTTPS for custom domain With Github

-Github announced very recently (since May 1st, 2018) [the support of HTTPS for custom domains](https://blog.github.com/2018-05-01-github-pages-custom-domains-https/), we dont need to use any third party solutions, great feature, thx Github !
+Github announced very recently (on May 01, 2018) [the support of HTTPS for custom domains](https://blog.github.com/2018-05-01-github-pages-custom-domains-https/), this is really a great feature.
+After the test, I found that the HTTPS certificate is signed by letsencrypt.org where the CN is [your github.io's CNAME](#Enable-custom-domain-on-Github.com), and everything is free.
+Thx Github and LetsEncrypt !